sebolsita/VR_MSc_4_Light_And_Sound__Swansea_Railway_Station_VR/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the License.
+Distributed under the CC BY-NC-ND 4.0 License.
 See `LICENSE.txt` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>